 Meanwhile, two premises in Marlborough were visited by police as part of the nationwide investigation.

-Blenheim accountant and well-known racing figure Patrick O'Brien and his son Michael were reported to have been issued with search warrants.
+The Marlborough Express reported that Blenheim accountant and well-known racing figure Patrick O'Brien and his son Michael were issued with search warrants.

 Department of Internal Affairs director of gambling compliance Debbie Despard, in a statement last week, said the joint-agency investigation was significant